JavierMenRev/SelectionInLatinAmericans/README.md

 done
 ```

 We will also need an id file to run `AdaptMix`.
-This file has three columns:
+This file contains three columns:
 * 1 - Population ID
 * 2 - Individual ID
 * 3 - Flag 1 or 0 whether to include the individual in the analysis or not